Woolwich Arsenal station: Design

 The National Rail part of the station consists of two above-ground platforms.
 The up platform for London has a refreshment facility.
 The down platform serves trains going east, towards north Kent, via Plumstead, Abbey Wood and Slade Green.

 The Docklands Light Railway part of the station is underground, and consists of two platforms in an island platform configuration.
 As Woolwich Arsenal is a terminus, both platforms serve an up line to Bank or Stratford International via London City Airport and Canning Town.
-Trains depart in the eastbound direction due to the curve under the River Thames.
+Trains depart in an easterly direction because of the alignment beneath the River Thames.

 Connections

-London Buses routes 51, 53, 54, 96, 99, 122, 161, 177, 178, 180, 244, 291, 301, 380, 386, 422, 469, 472, school route 658 and night routes N1 and N53 serve the station.
+A large number of London Buses routes serve the station.

 Crossrail station at the former Royal Arsenal base

-In May 2022 a Crossrail station opened in north-east Woolwich, after a campaign to complement housing developments built on former public-sector land.
+In May 2022 an Elizabeth line station opened in north-east Woolwich, after a campaign to complement housing developments built on former public-sector land.
 Among the successful lobbyists for this extra station were those who developed the land, including Berkeley Homes.
-It is about 200m north of the Woolwich Arsenal station on the north side of the A206 road.
+The station is about 200 m north of Woolwich Arsenal station, on the north side of the A206 road.